CodeBlueJay/LMC-Saga/README.md

 [![Discord server](https://img.shields.io/discord/1233621574700109924?color=7489d5&logo=discord&logoColor=ffffff&style=for-the-badge)](https://discord.gg/Bw9w9XrRfR)

-Server where this lore lwk comes from ^ 🔥
+^ Server where this lore lwk comes from🔥

+Reason I made this was to take advantage of the wiki and it's markdown capabilites 🔥